| Pertile was born on 9 November 1885

 Carmen, Manon Lescaut, Aida, Lohengrin, Un ballo in maschera

-In 1921, Pertile in Milan at the Carcano on 29th of January
+and La traviata.
+In 1921, Pertile was in Milan at the Carcano

-to sing in La traviata.
-During the first 5 months of the year,
+to sing in La traviata on January 29th.
+During the first five months of the year,

 Pertile sang in Italy at Bologna (Andrea Chénier), Firenze

-Venezia (Andrea Chénier, Il mistero (7th of May), Pagliacci).
+Venezia (Andrea Chénier, Il mistero on 7 May, Pagliacci).

-After some debate Pertile had accepted a contract to appear
+After some discussion, Pertile had accepted a contract to appear

 at the Metropolitan Opera.
 Before singing in New York, Pertile

-sailed to Mexico, where he made his debut on 23rd of August
+sailed to Mexico, where he made his debut on August 23rd

 at Mexico City in Mefistofele.
 There, Pertile sang also in

-Aida and Sansone e Dalila (8th of October with Anitua and
+Aida and Sansone e Dalila (8 October with Anitua and

 Ordonez).
-On the first of December, Pertile sang in Tosca
+On December 1st, Pertile sang in Tosca

 it was also Jeritza's first Tosca at the Met, and the reviews